 You’ll most likely hear one of these 3 outcomes:

-And the entrepreneurial mindset answer: Pay off debt, invest in the stock market, start or grow a business, establish a smart plan to double the prize.
+- The entrepreneurial mindset answer: Pay off debt, invest in the stock market, start or grow a business, and establish a smart plan to double the prize.

 Although none of these individuals are taking wrong approaches, their life will play out differently from one another based on employee vs entrepreneurial mindset differences.